-There is a strong focus on teaching the necessary skills to become effective Readers, Writers and Mathematicians.
+There is a strong focus on teaching the necessary knowledge and skills to become effective Readers, Writers and Mathematicians.
 However, we also focus on developing a love of Reading and Writing, along with developing real-life Maths Projects, to ensure that learning is put into context for the pupils.

 In addition, Focus Days and Weeks take place throughout the academic year, in order to further enhance teaching and learning within the curriculum.
 For example, school holds a ‘World Book Week’, where the focus is on Reading and Writing.
 Furthermore, school delivers a range of activities based around British Science Week, which culminates in a parental engagement event.
 These are just some examples.
 Parental engagement plays a significant part within the delivery of the curriculum, as school facilitates a number of parental engagement opportunities for all pupils across school.
 School has achieved the Leading Parent Partnership Award.

 Focus Assemblies also take place within school, such as E-Safety, Safeguarding, History, Reading for Pleasure, Pupil Power Passports and many more, all of which further extend learning.

 The Whitgreave Curriculum also allows for child-initiated projects, whereby pupils are able to direct their own learning, as in, further extend or deepen learning within a particular subject or topic, or develop additional learning opportunities, which run alongside the curriculum maps.
-For example, in History, time is provided to allow for the pupils to complete a project or topic based on an area of interest to them, within the given time period, that they would like to learn more about.
+For example, in History, time is provided to allow for the pupils to complete a project or topic based on an area of interest to them, within the given time period, that they would like to learn more about and gain further knowledge.